ckuelker/quick-guide-en-us/Dev/HPC/taskset.md

 pid 32677's current affinity mask: ff
 ```

 The mask is a bit mask.
-For this example the process as the affinity to run on
+For this example the process has the affinity to run on
-all CPUs hex `xff` = binary `11111111` = decimal 8 cores.
-That the system as 8
+all CPUs hex `0xff` = binary `11111111` = decimal 8 cores.
+That the system has
-cores can easy confirmed with [numctl](./numactl.html)
+8 cores can easy confirmed with [numctl](./numa.html)

 ```shell
 numactl --hardware